 About: WiRe - Women in Research

-WiRe is a fellowship programme for international female postdoctoral researchers at the University of Münster (WWU) in Germany.
-Hosted by the WWU’s Welcome Centre, the WiRe programme was founded to help address the unique challenges of women in research, with a special focus on female Postdocs who currently find themselves in their ‘Rush Hour of Life’.
+WiRe is a fellowship programme for international female postdoctoral researchers at the University of Münster in Germany.
+Hosted by our Welcome Centre, the WiRe programme was founded to help address the unique challenges of women in research, with a special focus on female Postdocs who currently find themselves in their ‘Rush Hour of Life’.

 The WiRe programme offers short-term fellowships as well as comprehensive support for its fellows, among other things through workshops, collegial counselling and coaching.
 Our fellowships have a duration of 4-8 months.
 Longer periods of up to a year are possible in the framework of the matching option: If your host department at the WWU funds at least two additional fellowship months, WiRe funds one additional month.

-During the WiRe period, fellows conduct their research in cooperation with a professor at the WWU and can explore research and development possibilities as well as the wide range of support structures available for top female scientists in Münster.
-Our fellowships are intended to give the opportunity to explore further career prospects and initiate and foster further cooperation with the WWU.
+During the WiRe period, fellows conduct their research in cooperation with a professor at our university and can explore research and development possibilities as well as the wide range of support structures available for top female researchers in Münster.
+Our fellowships are intended to give the opportunity to explore further career prospects and initiate and foster further cooperation with the University of Münster.

-In addition to support and funding, WiRe fellows should expect to participate in digital science / research communication collaborations with the WiRe team, as increasing research accessibility and inspiring other female scientists by way of new and creative channels is one of the main focuses of the programme.
+In addition to support and funding, WiRe fellows will be trained in research communication and should expect to participate in digital research communication and collaborations with the WiRe team, as increasing research accessibility and inspiring other female researchers by way of new and creative channels is one of the main focuses of the programme.